lcrespom/Modulator/README.md

 			- User area storing user's synths, current work, etc.

 - UI
+	- Help
-	- Help button explaining how to connect etc.
+		- General help button explaining how to connect etc.
+		- Description of each node
+		- Description of each node parameters
+	- Find a better way to add nodes from the palette into the canvas
 	- Remove hardcoded dimensions from canvas
 	- Right-click & drag to connect nodes
 	- Cool design